Sitka Sound, AlaskaCoastal & Beaches

 Sample 2-Day Itinerary

-To help you make the most of your visit to Sitka Sound Alaska, our team has crafted a sample 2-day itinerary, balancing marine adventure with cultural exploration.
+To help you make the most of your visit to Sitka Sound, our team has crafted a sample 2-day itinerary focusing on the region's highlights.
+This itinerary assumes you've already arrived in Sitka and are ready to explore.

-• Morning (8:00 AM - 12:00 PM): Whale Watching & Wildlife Tour.
-Start your day with a thrilling boat tour into Sitka Sound.
-Book a 3-4 hour excursion to maximize your chances of spotting humpback whales, orcas, sea lions, and sea otters.
-Many tours depart from Crescent Harbor.
+• **Morning (8:00 AM - 12:00 PM): Whale Watching and Wildlife Tour.** Start your day with a thrilling boat tour into Sitka Sound.
+We recommend booking a 2 to 2.5-hour tour to maximize your chances of spotting humpback whales, sea otters, sea lions, and various seabirds.
+Many tours depart from the main harbor, and advance reservations are essential.

-• Morning (9:00 AM - 12:00 PM): Sitka National Historical Park.
-Immerse yourself in history and nature at the Sitka National Historical Park.
-Walk the scenic Totem Trail, admiring the impressive collection of Tlingit and Haida totem poles, and visit the Russian Bishop's House.
-Allow ample time to explore the visitor center and learn about the area's indigenous and Russian heritage.
+• **Afternoon (1:00 PM - 4:00 PM): Sitka National Historical Park.** Immerse yourself in history and culture at Sitka National Historical Park.
+Walk the serene Totem Trail, admire the intricate carvings, and visit the Russian Bishop's House and the visitor center to learn about the Tlingit people and Russian colonial history.
+Allow ample time to explore the trails and exhibits.

-• Afternoon (1:30 PM - 3:30 PM): Alaska Raptor Center.
-Head to the Alaska Raptor Center to see majestic birds of prey up close and learn about their rehabilitation efforts.
-It's an educational and inspiring experience for all ages.
+• **Late Afternoon (4:00 PM - 5:30 PM): Alaska Raptor Center.** Head to the Alaska Raptor Center to see majestic birds of prey up close and learn about their rehabilitation efforts.
+This is a truly inspiring experience for all ages.

 Sitka Sound with kids